Korchy/blender_timeline_controllers/README.md

 -
 TimeLine Controls - this add-on adds to Blender 3D timeline additional controls for convenient change start and end frame numbers.

+Known issues
+-
+If several areas of the same type are open in the Blender window at the same time, controllers are redrawn in only one of them and don't redraw in others.

 Current add-on version
 -
 1.0.0.